electron/electron/docs/api/browser-window.md

 ### BrowserWindow.setOverlayIcon(overlay, description)

-* `overlay` [Image](image.md) - the icon to display on the bottom right corner of the Taskbar icon.
-If this parameter is `null`, the overlay is cleared.
+* `overlay` [NativeImage](native-image.md) - the icon to display on the bottom right corner of the Taskbar icon.
+If this parameter is `null`, the overlay is cleared
-* `description` String - a description that will be provided to Accessibility screenreaders
+* `description` String - a description that will be provided to Accessibility screen readers

 Sets a 16px overlay onto the current Taskbar icon, usually used to convey some sort of application status or to passively notify the user.